ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 where $K_d$ is the rate constant for {term}`MAOM` desorption, $K_s$ is the rate constant for {term}`LMWC` sorption, $M$ is the size of the {term}`MAOM` pool and $L$ is the size of the {term}`LMWC` pool.
-Most {term}`MAOM` formation occurs via necromass sorption, and so the default value the model uses for $K_s$ is small relative to $k_s$.
+Most {term}`MAOM` formation occurs via necromass sorption, therefore the default value for $K_s$ is small relative to $k_s$.

 ### Leaching of soil carbon

 Leaching of nutrients from the soil occurs when water passing downwards through the soil carries dissolved nutrients away with it.
-By definition, any organic matter that is simple enough to solubilise is included in the {term}`LMWC` pool, so this is the only soil carbon pool to be effected by leaching.
+By definition, any organic matter that is simple enough to solubilise is included in the {term}`LMWC` pool, so this is the only soil carbon pool to be affected by leaching.
 The expression we use to calculate leaching rates can be found [here](./environmental_links.md#soil-nutrient-leaching-rate).